PhilippMundhenk/philippmundhenk.github.io/_posts/2020-04-19-load-balancing-ha.md

 Furthermore, we define a health check, making sure that the service (in this case SSH) is still available on both nodes.
 In case the service fails on a node, this node is removed from the virtual server and will no longer be included in the round robin schedule.

 Note the script being called on state change.
-This is based on the results shown in (ref.
-3).
+This is based on the results shown in [this article](http://gcharriere.com/blog/?p=339=1).
 This is required, as we are running keepalived and the real servers on the same nodes.

 For the script, place the following into ```/etc/keepalived/iptables.sh```:
 ```bash